 Hiring A Contractor, A Dangerous Game

-It’s amazing to me how many clients that I meet who have had bad experiences with contractors.
-I had a client the other day who hired me to install new windows and custom skylights comment at how I am the only contractor they’d ever had who showed up consistently on time to every scheduled meeting.
-I find that sad and an indictment on the state of the remodeling industry as a whole.
+It’s amazing to me how many clients that we meet who have had bad experiences with contractors.
+We had a client the other day who hired us to install new windows and custom skylights comment at how we are the only contractor they’d ever had who showed up consistently on time to every scheduled meeting.
+I personally find that sad and an indictment on the state of the remodeling industry as a whole.
 If your contractor can’t show up on time to a previously scheduled meeting, how is the rest of the project going to go?
 I tell people that assume we (contractors) are all LYING to you and make us objectively prove to you that what we are saying is true (showcasing color brochures and telling you everything will turn out great is not objective proof).
 A great contractor should have no problem with providing details of how the project is run, materials and flashing types used etc… because we understand that our job is to provide answers and options to our clients that make sense.

-Below I’ve outlined a few things that will help you to weed out the bad and focus on the great contractors who are bidding your project.
+Below we’ve outlined a few things that will help you to weed out the bad and focus on the great contractors who are bidding your project.

 Accreditation's, Awards, Reviews

-Great companies will be accredited by the BBB, have won awards from Remodeling Magazine or other publications and will be listed in Preferred Programs from manufacturer’s.
-Lifetime Remodeling Systems has been the top rated contractor on AngiesList.com in Portland for 11 straight years, has a A+ rating from the Better Business Bureau, and is a Hardie Elite Preferred Contractor, a GAF Weather Stopper Contractor and a Milgard Window Dealer.
+Great companies will be accredited by the BBB, have won awards from Remodeling Magazine or other publications and will be listed in Preferred Programs from manufacturer’s like Hardie and GAF.
+Lifetime Remodeling Systems has been the top rated contractor on AngiesList.com in Portland for 14 straight years, has a A+ rating from the Better Business Bureau, and is a Hardie Elite Preferred Contractor, a GAF Weather Stopper Contractor and a Milgard Window Dealer.

 References, References, References